pinkeyyy/monogame-framework-wpfinterop/Readme.md

 **v1.4.0** (planned)

-* WpfGame now has "FocusOnMouseOver" which allows changing the behaviour (defaults to true).
+* WpfGame now has "FocusOnMouseOver" which allows changing the behaviour (defaults to true)
-* WpfMouse now has "CaptureMouseWithin" which allows changing the capture behaviour (defaults to true).
+* WpfMouse now has "CaptureMouseWithin" which allows changing the capture behaviour (defaults to true)
+* TargetElapsedTime can now be set by the user to reduce the framerate if desired (defaults to 60 fps)

 **v1.3.2**